No trip to Cameron Highlands is complete without a visit to a tea plantation! Especially if it is your first time coming here.

 True that it’s not easy to get to:

-But that doesn’t stop everyone from wanting to visit the impressive plantation in Brinchang (and the BOH Sungei Palas Tea Centre).
+But that doesn’t stop everyone from wanting to visit this impressive plantation.

 Some squeezing is necessary as the narrow road that winds into the estate does eventually reach a width that can only accommodate 1 car at a time!